-If you lived in Italy instead of United States, you would:
+If you moved to Italy from the United States, you would:

 MAKE 43.9% LESS MONEY EVERY YEAR

 ITALY ($29,600.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Italy, that number is $29,600.00 per capita.

 LIVE 2.5 YEARS LONGER

 In United States, you (on average) will live to approximately 79.56.